-Your gynaecologist has suggested an abdominal hysterectomy, where your womb is removed through a cut in your lower abdomen.
+Your gynaecologist has suggested a vaginal hysterectomy, where your womb is removed through your vagina.
 However, it is your decision to go ahead with the operation or not.

 This document will give you information about the benefits and risks to help you to make an informed decision.
 If you have any questions that this document does not answer, it is important that you ask your gynaecologist or the healthcare team.
 Once all your questions have been answered and you feel ready to go ahead with the procedure, you will be asked to sign the informed consent form.
 This is the final step in the decision-making process.
 However, you can still change your mind at any point.